 Now, grey tree trunks rise out of the water as a ghostly reminder of the areas changeable character.
 The sky had turned a pale shade of pink.
 It was a scene of perfect quiet and stillness – surely ideal conditions for spotting a platypus.

 Ruby was taking us onto the lake in a canoe.
-We’d come prepared with a change of clothes and were ready to take up an oar but that wasn’t necessary.
-Ruby told us she would be doing the paddling.
+We’d come prepared with a change of clothes and were ready to paddle but that wasn’t necessary.
+Ruby told us she would be doing the paddling, we would be towed along by her.
 We sat high and dry on our padded seats while she did all the work.
 We soon got over the guilt of not having to do anything.
 Instead, we readied our cameras and started scanning the lake for movement.

 It wasn’t long before for our first sighting.